DINING

 Historic Iki Shochu, the birthplace of barley shochu

-We recommend pairing the shochu that has been passed down through generations with Iki’s kaiseki cuisine
+We also recommend pairing the shochu, which has been passed down from generation to generation, with kaiseki cuisine made with Iki ingredients.

 Iki is the birthplace of barley shochu.